themattspiral/fast-prng-wasm/README.md

 ## Performance

-The goal is to provide random number generation in WASM that's faster and higher-quality than `Math.random`, and faster than any equivalent JavaScript implementation of these PRNGs.
-Algorithms are implemented in [AssemblyScript](https://www.assemblyscript.org/), a variant of TypeScript that compiles to WASM.
+The goal is to provide random number generation in WASM that's faster and higher-quality than `Math.random`, and faster than any equivalent JavaScript implementation of these PRNG algorithms.

+Generator algorithms are implemented in [AssemblyScript](https://www.assemblyscript.org/), a variant of TypeScript that compiles to WASM.

 **Key performance advantages:**
+- PRNG algorithms chosen for speed
 - WASM is faster than JS by design
-- AssemblyScript project structure and settings are optimized for speed
+- AssemblyScript project structure and compilation are optimized for speed
 - Bulk array generation minimizes JS/WASM boundary crossing overhead
 - Reusing shared array memory avoids alloc delays and heap fragmentation
 - SIMD acceleration can nearly double throughput for supported algorithms
 - Monte Carlo unit square vs unit circle test included for validation

-Performance demos showing optimizations, tradeoffs, and comparisons are coming soon!
+> ⚡⚡ Performance stats and demos showing optimizations, tradeoffs, and comparisons are coming soon! ⚡⚡

 ## Demos

 See the [`demo/` folder](demo/) for all available demos.
 Each one is treated as a separate project.

-- [**`pmc` - Pi Monte Carlo:**](demo/pmc) A Monte Carlo statistical estimation of π (pi) using a large quantity of random numbers
+[**`pmc` - Pi Monte Carlo:**](demo/pmc) A Monte Carlo statistical estimation of π (pi) using a large quantity of random numbers
 - Node CLI demo app
 - Uses parallel generator instances in worker threads
 - Shares seeds across instances with unique jump count for each

 ## API Documentation